melezhik/Sparrow6/posts/Application Less Containers.md

 ## Entry script (entry.raku)

-Following agent code is simplified version of real code, some details are intentionally omited
+Following is agent code simplified version, some details are intentionally omited, but one can see how  main workflow is handled:

+- container initilization
+- application restart when a new version is deploy or configuraton file changed
+- container crash or stop cleaning up logic
+- etc

 ```
 use Sparrow6::DSL